Evan-R/modules/Config/README.md

 	}
 }
 ```
-your php loader would loock something like this:
+Your php loader would loock something like this:

 ```php
 <?php